csecht/TaskXDF-monitor/README.md

 General use instructions are provided when the timer script is executed without arguments or with the --help or --about command line arguments.
 For explanation of data reported, use the --header argument.

+##Tips:
-Tips:   Run the timer using a 2 to 5 min interval, e.g., ~$ ./taskXDF-mon-timer 5
+Run the timer using a 2 to 5 min interval, e.g., ~$ ./taskXDF-mon-timer 5 .

 A time interval of 0 provides a one-off reading.
-Otherwise a non-zero interval time provides ongoing readings.
+Otherwise, a non-zero interval time provides ongoing readings.
 Executing the taskXDF-mon directly, if it is made executable, can also provide a one-off reading.